GraFiddle/angular-chart/README.md

   values: [ALL_COLUMN_VALUES]
 }
 ```

+## INSTANCE

+The `instance` attribute of the directive will be filled with a promise on initialization.
+The promise will be fulfilled the first time the chart is generated.
+Every time a new chart instance is created the `instance` of the directive will be updated as well.

+You can call all [c3js API calls](http://c3js.org/reference.html#api) such as `flow()`, `resize()`, ... on the chart instance.

 ## custom Style
 The whole chart is based on SVG, which allows you to stlye most parts using CSS.